ios-app-jjjnp/weather-app/README.md

 **Required Must-have Stories**

-* User can enter zip code
+* ✅ User can enter zip code
 * User can choose how to display temperature (celsius vs fahrenheit)
-* Settings are saved locally and remain in place between app restarts
+* ✅ Settings are saved locally and remain in place between app restarts
-* User can view the current weather
+* ✅ User can view the current weather
 * User can see upcoming weather
 * User can optionally register and login
 * Logged in user preferences are saved on server.
 Prioritized over locally stored preferences

+**Sprint 1 Progress**

+sprint1.mp4

 **Optional Nice-to-have Stories**